 On February 7, 2008, the Company acquired 100% of the outstanding shares of ReliableRemodeler, an Oregon-based online company specializing in home renovation and contractor referrals, in exchange for \$17,500 in cash paid upon closing of the acquisition, \$2,000 of which was placed in escrow, and the issuance of \$8,000 in non-interest-bearing, unsecured promissory notes payable in three installments over the next four years.
 The results of ReliableRemodeler's acquired operations have been included in the consolidated financial statements since the acquisition date.
 The Company acquired ReliableRemodeler to broaden its media access and client base in the home services market.
-The total purchase price recorded was as
+The total purchase price recorded was as follows:

-Milotite
+7,500

-Cash \$ 17,500
+Cash \$17 7,500

 Fair value of debt (net of \$1,277 of imputed interest) 6,723

 Acquisition-related costs 54

-\$ 24,277
+\$24 4,277